FFDA/SourCherry/README.md

 * Starting Android 10 Google implemented stricter file access system ([SAF](https://developer.android.com/guide/topics/providers/document-provider)), that made impossible to read/open files as objects and not InputStreams that are not in app-specific storage.

 So to open password protected database app needs to copy file to app-specific storage, extract it, and only then open it.
 After extraction database will be kept inside app-specific storage and won’t be reachable by other apps.
 From that point forward that database will be opened without a password.

+## SQL databases

+For the same reason (SAF) that prevents file extraction without saving files inside app-specific storage SQL based databases have to be copied to it before opening.
+There will be a performance hit.
+Should be noticeable when opening a SQL database for the first time.